Martchus/openQA-helper/README.md

 Sometimes it can be useful to run a service with systemd to see how changes behave in this case.
 Maybe you also want to test changes within the systemd service file at the same time.

-As explaind **none of the services should be run as root**.
+As explained **none of the services should be run as root**.
 Hence it is not a good idea to amend your regular systemd service files.
 Instead, add a systemd service file to your home directory under `~/.config/systemd/user` and start it as your regular user via e.g. `systemctl start --user openqa-worker@1` (and follow logs via e.g. `journalctl --user -fu openqa-worker@1`).